-Cash and cash equivalent in the balance sheet comprise cash on hand and in banks, which are subject to an insignificant risk of changes in value.
-For the purpose of the statement of cash flows, cash and cash equivalents consist of cash on hand, in banks net of outstanding bank overdrafts as they are considered an integral part of the company's cash management.
+Cash and cash equivalent in the balance sheet comprise cash on hand and in bank and short term deposits with an original maturity of three months, which are subject to an insignificant risk of changes in value.
+For the purpose of the statement of cash flows, cash and cash equivalents consist of cash on hand, in banks and short term deposits with an original maturity of three months net of outstanding bank overdrafts as they are considered integral part of the company's cash management.